-Tri-State HELP Montana, South Dakota and North Dakota MTH200010 HOPWA Regular Year 1 9/1/2020 through 8/31/2021
+Tri-State HELP Montana, South Dakota and North Dakota MTH180003 HOPWA PLUS Year 2 9/1/2019 through 8/31/2020

-OMB Number 2506-0133 (Expiration Date: 11/30/2023)
+OMB Number 2506-0133 (Expiration Date: 01/31/2021)

 The APR report for HOPWA competitively selected grantees provides annual information on program accomplishments that supports program evaluation and the ability to measure program beneficiary outcomes related to: maintain housing stability; prevent homelessness; and improve access to care and support.
 Reporting is required for all HOPWA competitive grantees.
 The public reporting burden for the collection of information is estimated to average 55 hours per manual response, or less if an automated data collection and retrieval system is in use, along with 60 hours for record keeping, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-HUD's requirements for reports submitted by HOPWA formula grantees are supported by 42 U.S.C. § 12911 and HUD's regulations at 24 CFR § 574.520(b).
 Grantees are required to report on the activities undertaken only, thus there may be components of these reporting requirements that may not be applicable.
 This agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless that collection displays a valid OMB control number.
-While confidentiality is not assured, HUD generally only releases this information as required or permitted by law.